|

 What I'm saying is this.
 I'm saying that once you get the ball rolling and

-reproduces itself.
+get the right kind of people, itreproduces itself.
 The people, the right kind of people, build the right kind of

 church, which builds